All Episodes

 Abuse of power, wanton spending, doing everything they could to tax the rich, limit individual liberty and opportunity, and Newt was having none of it.

-Combined with what Newt was doing, after years and years of doing this, finally the American people were fed up with 40 years of one-party rule in the House and decided that they would want change.
+And because of the scandals and because of the emergence of this show that provided a national media platform to focus attention on the Democrats and their scandals and their corruption, combined with what Newt was doing, after years and years of doing this, finally, the American people were fed up with 40 years of one-party rule in the House and decided that they would want change, that they wanted some change.

-They instead talked about the danger this Democrat was to the American foreign policy with the Soviet menace racing and so forth in Central America.
+They instead talked about the danger this Democrat was to American foreign policy with the Soviet menace racing and so forth in Central America.

 That's what does not exist today.

-And the leader of that revolution somehow doesn't see liberalism today As he saw it then.
+And the leader of that revolution somehow doesn't see liberalism today as he saw it then.

 We will be back.